Simple, iconic… and surprisingly hard to master

 A pizza fit for a queen: the origin story of Margherita

-The Margherita story begins in Naples—the birthplace of pizza culture as the world knows it.
-In 1889, Queen Margherita of Savoy visited the city.
-According to legend, pizzaiolo Raffaele Esposito created pizzas in her honour, including one topped with tomato, mozzarella, and basil—echoing the colours of the Italian flag.
+The Margherita was born in Naples — the city that gave pizza to the world.
+In 1889, Queen Margherita of Savoy visited, and according to the well-worn legend, pizzaiolo Raffaele Esposito prepared a selection of pies in her honour.
+The one she loved most was topped with tomato, mozzarella, and basil: red, white, and green, the colours of the Italian flag.

-Whether you take the tale as history or folklore, the meaning is clear: the Margherita became a symbol of Italian identity, restraint, and craft.
-And today, it remains the benchmark—because when the toppings are this simple, every detail matters.
+Whether you take that story as history or folklore is beside the point.
+What it tells us is something real: the Margherita became a symbol of Italian restraint and identity.
+And it remains the benchmark today, because when there are only three toppings on the pizza, every detail is exposed.

 Why the Margherita is the ultimate test of a pizzaiolo